 Exploring at the AfricaMuseum

 While visiting the AfricaMuseum, would you like to learn more about the museum's renovation?
 Or are you curious about the origins of the museum pieces?
-Then the AfricaMuseum offers you three tours in the ErfgoedApp that allow you to discover the museum in a new way.
+If so, the AfricaMuseum offers you three tours at ErfgoedApp that will allow you to discover the museum in a new way.

 Experts speaking